tytydraco/yessleep/out/I_was_hired_to_steal_something_from_a_magician.md

 “Your hands,” he went on, his eyes opening up again and locking onto mine.
 “They feel strange.
 Heavy.
 Useless.
 Not like hands at all.
 Someone else’s.
 Not yours, Jordan, never were yours, never ever not at all.
 Only meat.
 Not yours to take.”

 A wave of nausea washed over me.
 My hands did feel numb, clumsy, foreign at the ends of my arms.
 I tried hitting him, tried to even make a fist, but I couldn’t.
 The sensation was dull, distant.
 The world swam, the tacky stars on the box blurred into real constellations, the room warping at the edges in strange ways.
-He grasped my shoulders and I heard the metronome and the world spun and he said, \*“*You* \*are a duck and a duck you shall be.”
+He grasped my shoulders and I heard the metronome and the world spun and he said, “You are a duck and a duck you shall be.”

 I tried to fly away, but my wings were insufficient slabs of meat.
 He seized me and locked me in an upstairs room with a purple door and a black door.